-RECOMMENDED OPERATING CONDITIONS
+OPERATING CONDITIONS

-At Device Power-Up
+At Device Power-Up and Power-Down

-AC timing illustrated in Figure 28 and Figure 29 are for the supply voltages and the control signals at device powerup and power-down.
+AC timing illustrated in Figure 28 and Figure 29 are the supply voltages and the control signals at device power-up and power-down.
 If the timing in the figures is ignored, the device will not operate correctly.

-During power-up and power-down, CS# needs to follow the voltage applied on VCC to keep the device not to be selected.
+During power-up and power down, CS# needs to follow the voltage applied on VCC to keep the device not be selected.
 The CS# can be driven low when VCC reach Vcc(min.) and wait a period of tVSL.